nighaaaaal/nighaaaaal/README.md

 - 🎓 I'm a **second-year B.Tech IT student**.
 - 🌱 I’m currently focused on **building a strong foundation in security principles**.
 - 🔐 My main interests are **ethical hacking, network security, and security research**.
+- 🐧 I'm also very deeply interested and active in the **FOSS (Free and Open Source Software) community**.
 - 💻 I love exploring **new technologies and security tools**.

 ---